Jærens rev: The shoal

-Wildfowl
+Wildlife

-Jæren's rev is a very well known locality for waders, and since 1937 Stavanger Museum has had an ornithological station (Revtangen Ornithological Station) on the mainland nearby.
+Jæren's rev is a very well known locality for waders.
+Since 1937, the Stavanger Museum has had an ornithological station (Revtangen Ornithological Station) on the mainland nearby.
 The Norwegian Air Force took possession of parts of the site in the 1950s as a target area for bombs and gunfire, and the ornithological station was therefore relocated in the autumn of 1954 about 1.5 km further northeast, to a point near the Reve farms, where it is still located today.
 Every year between 6,000 and 12,000 waders and passerines are caught there, ringed and then released again.
 Almost 300 different bird species have been observed there since its opening.